SAP-archive/teched2021-DEV161/exercises/exC/README.md

 ![](/exercises/exC/images/UX_03.png)

-The next screen let's us choose from various variables of different scope an purposes.
-We choose "Data variables" as we retrieve or list of heroes from the API.
+The next screen let's us choose from various variables of different scopes an purposes.
+Select "Data variables" as we want to retrieve our list of heroes from the API.
 You will also notice that many options are disabled, because they are not available in the current context.
 This is one of many examples where AppGyver supports you in avoiding mistakes.

-Select "Data variable".

 ![](/exercises/exC/images/UX_04.png)

 Since we only have one data variable, choose HeroCatalog1 and confirm by clicking "SAVE".

-You have now establishe a data binding between your control "List item 1" with the data variable "HeroCatalog1".
-AppGyver will make sure going forward that the list will always kept in sync with your data.
+You have now established a data binding between your control "List item 1" with the data variable "HeroCatalog1".
+Going forward AppGyver will make sure that the list will always be kept in sync with your data.

-But we also need to tell the control (List item 1), what properties of the Heroes should be displayed.
+Now we also need to tell the control (List item 1), what properties of the Heroes should be displayed.

 Click on the "ABC" button below the "Primary label" to open another dialog.